 Machine learning and artificial intelligence are helpful here.
 It helps to identify these patterns from data and act on them timely.
 If you use the right data analytics tools or churn prevention software, you can identify the warning signs highlighting at-risk customer segments.
 With this foresight, you can quickly re-engage the customer with specific churn management strategies before they churn.

-For instance, if you find your customers turning price sensitive, you can offer coupon discounts to entice them to say.
-For those who seem upset with the service and are providing negative customer feedback, you can work on improving that aspect.
+For instance, if you find your customers turning price-sensitive, you can offer coupon discounts to entice them to stay.
+If a growing amount of customers are upset with the service and provide negative customer feedback, make sure you have the capacity to 1. hear the complaints and 2. deal with the root cause.

 Churn prevention tools like ChurnIQ provide dashboards with metrics highlighting your churn rates and the associated subscriber cancellation reasons.